ihuston/trilogy_gpdb/README.md

 # Trilogy and Greenplum

-Today I'm going to show you how you can use a new SQL testing framework called [Trilogy](https://github.com/PivotalSharedIreland/trilogy) with the open source [Greenplum Database](http://greenplum.org/) to help you [test drive](http://engineering.pivotal.io/post/test-driven-development-for-data-science/)
+See how you can use a new SQL testing framework called [Trilogy](https://github.com/PivotalSharedIreland/trilogy) with the open source [Greenplum Database](http://greenplum.org/) to help you [test drive](http://engineering.pivotal.io/post/test-driven-development-for-data-science/)